wilburforce83/node-ttastromech/readme.md

 var string = "Hello, I'm R2D2, beep boop." // string to translate

-let usableWavFile = astromech(string,'full'); // returned wav file for use however you want.
+let usableWavFile = astromech(string); // translate and playback the file on the host machine
 ```

+At the moment, there is no way to play the file through a client machine if this package is used on a webserver.
+It has been designed to run on a host machine used as "brain" for prop and puppet droid builds.